ibm-messaging/mq-dev-patterns/README.md

 Cipher suite - TLS_RSA_WITH_AES_128_CBC_SHA256
 ~~~

+### Model queue and MQ container image
-The default configuration for MQ objects that you get with our Docker container does not include the model queue.
+The default configuration for MQ objects that you get with our Docker container does not include a model queue.

-We use the model queue in the `request/response` pattern as a template for the request application to create a temporary reply queue.
+We use a model queue in the `request/response` pattern as a template for the request application to create a temporary reply queue.

-Use the MQ Web Console to create the model queue.
-You can access the MQ Web Console for your MQ running in Docker at [https://localhost:9443/ibmmq/console/](https://localhost:9443/ibmmq/console/).
+You can use the MQ Web Console to create the model queue.
+Access the MQ Web Console for your MQ running as a container at [https://localhost:9443/ibmmq/console/](https://localhost:9443/ibmmq/console/).
 You can log in with the [default admin details](https://github.com/ibm-messaging/mq-container/blob/4d4051312eb9d95a086e2ead76482d1f1616d149/docs/developer-config.md#web-console) or your own, if you made changes.

 ## Environment variables